saivamsikaruturi/vamsilabs-dev-notes-main/docs/java/GarbageCollection.md

   * Application demands- short pause.

 **3. Parallel Collector:**

 * Uses multiple CPU's to perform GC.
 * Multiple threads does mark/sweep.
-* Doesn't kicks in until heap is full/near-full.
+* Doesn't kick in until heap is full/near-full.
   Use when:
   * Less memory.
   * Application demands high throughout and can withstand pauses.

 **4. G1 Garbage Collector:**

 * Introduced in 1.7 version.
 * It straddles the young-tenured generation boundary as it divides heap in to different regions and during a GC it can collect a sub-set of regions.
 * It dynamically selects a set of region to act as young generation in next GC cycle.